DriesBos/nuxt-storyblok-boilerplate/README.md

 # nuxt-storyblok-boilerplate

-Boilerplate for using NuxtJS with Storyblok CMS.
+Boilerplate for using VueJS, NuxtJS with Storyblok CMS.
+Configured for SASS.

 ## Features